 Tangalle, one of southern Sri Lanka’s most stunning stretches of coastline, is a gem often overlooked by international tourists.
-With its pristine beaches that go far beyond the town, backed by fields of swaying palm trees, Tangalle was one of my favorite places we visited in Sri Lanka.
+With its pristine beaches stretching far beyond the town, backed by fields of swaying palm trees, Tangalle was one of my favorite places we visited in Sri Lanka.

-Despite being home to resorts and guesthouses in all price ranges, the small fishing town has managed to retain its traditional charm.
+Despite being home to resorts and guesthouses in all price ranges, the small fishing town has retained its traditional charm.
 In addition, Tangalle is a great base for exploring nearby attractions such as Rekwa Turtle Conservation Project and Udawalawe National Park.

 Whether you are looking for a romantic getaway, a family vacation, or a relaxing solo adventure, Tangalle has something for everyone.
 So let’s take a look at how to get there, the best time to visit and the top things to do around Tangalle Beach.